EL JUNDI LAB - INSECT NAVIGATION

 Scientific Education

-• 2018 - 2021 Bachelor of Science at the NTNU Trondheim (Norway)
+2018 - 2021 Bachelor of Science | NTNU Trondheim | Norway

-Applied Techniques
+Applied Technique

 Research Interest

 From my studies, I have gained an interest in the challenges and mechanisms of migration in animal life.
 Previously, I have worked with heavy metal pollution and its effect on migratory seabirds, tracking them across several years from naïve first-time migrants to experienced migrants using light-logger geolocators.
-In my PhD, I will conduct behavioral experiments to investigate the role of olfactory cues in the Monarch Butterfly migration.
-I aim to understand how the monarchs precisely navigate to their overwintering sites during their long migration of several thousand kilometres, and how their cue preference changes in different migratory stages.
+In my PhD, I will conduct behavioral experiments to investigate the role of olfactory cues in the Monarch butterfly migration.
+I aim to understand how the monarchs precisely navigate to their overwintering sites during their long migration of several thousand kilometers, and how their cue preference changes in different migratory stages.

 PUblications

-• Søraker, J. S., Wright, J., Hanslin, F. Ø., & Pepke, M. L. (2023).
-The evolution of extra-pair paternity and paternal care in birds.
+• Søraker JS, Wright J, Hanslin, FØ, & Pepke, ML (2023) The evolution of extra-pair paternity and paternal care in birds.
 Behavioral Ecology, arad053.

 CONTACT